 Chronic alcohol consumption and alcohol use disorder can lead to mental health problems that often need to be treated with behavioral therapy.
 This usually occurs after detoxification from heavy drinking.

 Get Help for Alcohol Addiction Today

 Getting help for alcohol use disorder can feel intimidating.
 However, it’s important to remember that our health professionals have helped many people like you recover from alcohol dependence.

 At our treatment centers, you’ll always have an experienced team to provide the support and care you need.

 We’ll work with you to create a treatment plan that works for you.
 We understand that what’s right for one person may not be suitable for the next.

 Our alcohol use disorder treatments focus on tackling both the physical and psychological impact of alcohol dependence.
 We use medical detoxification, inpatient treatment, and behavioral therapies to tackle addiction at its core.

-	At Zinnia Healing, you’ll have a strong support network through every step of your recovery.
+At Zinnia Health, you’ll have a strong support network through every step of your recovery.
 We know how important it is to have people to rely on when you’re struggling with addiction.

 If you’ve decided to enter treatment for alcohol use disorder, you’ve already made progress.
 Admitting you have an addiction is the first step to recovery.
 Take the next step and contact Zinnia Health today. today.